ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 ### Step 1: Create and configure two Linux-Based Virtual Servers (EC2 Instance in AWS)

+* Rename the 2nd EC2 Instance to MySQL-Client

 ### Step 2: Install MySQL Server Software on the MySQL Server Linux Server

 ### Step 3: Install MySQL Client Software on the MySQL Client Linux Server

 ### Step 4:

 GRANT ALL PRIVILEGES ON *.* TO 'donald'@'%' WITH GRANT OPTION;

 CREATE USER 'donald'@'%' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';